-A YouTube element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/profbuspractice/?p=72
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/profbuspractice/?p=72#oembed-1

 Elevator Speech

 Your Elevator Speech (also called an elevator pitch) is a self-promotion that's short enough to say during a brief elevator ride.
 You can use your elevator speech whenever you meet potential professional connections.